 9. Seek help for long-term issues

-Some women experience long-term pain after cesarean delivery.
+Some women experience long-term pain after C-section.
 Others experience muscle weakness, incontinence, or depression.
 These issues are common, and people should not feel ashamed if they have these experiences.
 Nor is there any need to suffer in silence.

 If symptoms continue after the final postpartum appointment, a new mother should contact a doctor or midwife.
 They may then receive a referral to a specialist or be offered tips for resolving symptoms at home.

-After a cesarean delivery, people should call or see a doctor if they experience the following:
+After a C-section, people should call or see a doctor if they experience the following: